-- Injury log: Every animal holding facility and animal research laboratory will maintain an injury log to include the following: date, time and type of injury; date of employee referral for treatment. - Reporting work/school-related injuries: Employees and students shall promptly report all work-related injuries and illnesses to their immediate supervisors for instructions on procedures for obtaining first aid or medical treatment.
-The injured/ill employee or student should report their claim to the Department of Risk Management and Safety (DRMS) within 3 working days of a major incident or within 5 working days of a minor incident, per procedures established by DRMS.
+Reporting work/school-related injuries: Employees and students shall promptly report all work-related injuries and illnesses to their immediate supervisors for instructions on procedures for obtaining first aid or medical treatment.
+The injured/ill employee or student should report their claim to the Risk Management and Safety (RMS) within three (3) working days of a major incident or within five (5) working days of a minor incident, per procedures established by DRMS.